gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 ## Why Version?

 Before diving into **how** to implement versioning, let's stop and consider **why** we would want to do it in the first place!
-After all, if we know the exact reasons why it is useful, then we can better judge whether proposed solutions are a fit.
+After all, if we know the exact reasons of why it is useful, then we can better judge whether the proposed solutions are a fit.

-We've alluded to this in the previous section, referring to what's called a **public version**.
-This is the version that is publicly visible, and mostly carries marketing weight (it is most likely to be defined by marketing/sales department).
+We've alluded to this in the last section, referring to what's called a **public version**.
+This is the version that is publicly visible, and mostly carries marketing weight (i.e. it is most likely to be defined by marketing/sales department).
 "Windows 7", "iPhone 5S", "Office 2013" - are all examples of a public version.

 **Public version** is intended to be simple and memorable, indicating to customers that it is new & shiny (assuming people generally want "new & shiny").
 People don't understand "10.6.6527.14789" - but they get "2013" or "5".
 It has been increasingly popular to use the year of release as the public version number, as it simply and powerfully conveys up-to-date status.
 Car manufacturers have been doing it for a long time.